 Outside of moral and political spheres, critics also point out that charter schools have limited enrollment, meaning students must apply for admission, and if too many students apply, a lottery is held to determine who gets a seat.
 Some charter schools require applicants meet certain academic standards in order to attend, but others may encourage struggling students to apply for enrollment.
 Because public schools are required to accept all students who live in a certain geographical area, while charter schools are not, some critics of charter schools feel this enrollment system is unfair.

 A 2013 study by Stanford University's Center for Research on Education Outcomes (CREDO) concluded about two-thirds of charter school students perform the same or worse than students in traditional public schools, while about a third of students perform better in a charter school setting.
 CREDO's director told NPR that African American and Latino students, as well as students whose first language is not English, experienced particularly impressive gains in performance while enrolled at charter schools.
+However, critics have countered that charter school policies like fines for misbehavior drive students from poor families to drop out.
+Charter schools also tend to have fewer accommodations for students with disabilities such as autism.

-edit Which One is for My Child?
+Which One is for My Child?

 Does your child show a special penchant towards the arts, or an exceptional interest in science or theater?
 If there is a charter school in the vicinity that emphasizes learning in your particular sphere of interest, or has the learning philosophy you yourself adhere to, it's worth looking at a charter school.
 Charter schools are not necessarily gifted schools; they only offer a different kind of curriculum.
 A charter school is only for you if that specific curriculum and philosophy is exactly what you look for in a school.
 Quality wise, a public school is just as good as a charter school, as they're both free, and have to meet a district's curriculum requirements.